GerHobbelt/d3-tip/README.md

 # Forkers Note

-I've forked this project to merge some of the pull requests made - the original project seems dead ;(
+I've forked this project to merge some of the pull requests made - the original project seems dead ;( Also, I don't plan to develop this project any further, but I'm still happy to accept merge requests and supply new releases.

 # d3.tip: Tooltips for d3.js visualizations